 AN EXCLUSIVE AND PROTECTED VISIT

-Until 30 March 2024, visits will be managed on an experimental basis as this is a place that contains precious works of art that have remained hidden for centuries.
+In an initial period, visits will be run in an experimental setting since this is a place that contains valuable works of art that have remained hidden for centuries.

 The small room, located right under the New Sacristy, is said to have been Michelangelo’s refuge for about two months.
 A period during which the artist had to hide from the wrath of Clement VII.